melisgl/try/README.md

     [Try var][0d7a].
 A [`TRIAL`][99d0] or `NIL`.
-If it's a `TRIAL`, then [`TRY`][b602] will [rerun][e4ac] this trial skipping everything that does not lead to an invocation of its `TESTABLE` argument (see [Testables][cdc3]).
-If no route to the basic testable functions can be found among the [collected][52e5] events of the context, then a warning is signalled and the context is ignored.
+If it's a `TRIAL`, then [`TRY`][b602] will [rerun][e4ac] this trial skipping everything that does not lead to an invocation of a basic testable in its `TESTABLE` argument (see [Testables][cdc3]).
+If no route to any basic testable function can be found among the [collected][52e5] events of the context, then a warning is signalled and the context is ignored.

     Consider the following code evaluated in the package `TRY`: